georgevsaliens/qubit-hardware-database/README.md

 Potential improvements for this project include:

 1. **LLM-Based Query Interface**
-   - Create a Large Language Model that uses this database to answer specific questions about this data
+   - Create a Large Language Model that uses this database to answer specific questions

 2. **Web Interface**
    - Create a web-based dashboard for exploring the data